 This page tells you about the hormone therapy tamoxifen and its possible side effects.
 There are sections about

-We've listed the side effects associated with tamoxifen below.
+We've listed the side effects associated with tamoxifen.
 You can use the links to find out more about each side effect.
-Or you can go to the cancer drug side effects section for general information.
+Where there is no link, please go to our information about cancer drug side effects or use the search box at the top of the page.

 - How many times you've had the drug before